JNRowe/jnrowe.github.io/articles/tips/Sharing_Xresources_between_systems.rst

 cancelling and :option:`-I` for include paths.
-An example that does fit these restrictions is m4_, and it might be a good choice if you wish to do mode advanced things in your configuration file such as fancy filtering or the use of loops for defining settings.
+An example that does fit these restrictions is m4_, and it might be a good choice if you wish to do mode advanced things in your configuration file such as fancy filtering or the use of loops for defining colour tables.

 .. _git: http://www.git-scm.com/
 .. _xrdb: http://www.xfree86.org/current/xrdb.1.html